You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 Remember, the goal is to create safe and fun exposure to new experiences while building your bond, establishing your leadership, and boosting your dog’s confidence.

-Controlled Introductions to New Dogs
+Controlled Greetings with New Dogs

 Create safe and positive experiences with new dogs by carefully hand-selecting the dogs your dog interacts with.